sourabhmisal/sourabhmisal.github.io/content/projects/drivn_auto_nav_kit.md

     * **FreeRTOS :** Deployed FreeRTOS for real-time task scheduling and execution on single-core ARM Cortex-M4 and M7 microcontrollers.
 Configured tasks for feedback data acquisition, decision-making algorithms and actuator controls, ensuring deterministic behavior and high system reliability.
     * **Event-Driven State Machine :** Engineered an event-driven state machine to manage the autonomous navigation system's states, enabling dynamic responses to environmental changes and system events.

+* ***Control Systems :***
+    * **PID Control :**
+        * Designed and implemented PID control algorithms for BLDC motor and AC induction motor control systems, optimizing efficiency and performance.
+        * Developed software modules for real-time control and monitoring of BLDC motor parameters, ensuring precise speed and torque control.
+        * Collaborated with cross-functional teams to integrate PID Control algorithms into embedded systems, enhancing motor performance and reliability.

 * ***Device Drivers :***

     * **I2C Protocol :** Developed device drivers for MCP4441 and DS3502 digital potentiometers, and MCP23017 I/O expander, ensuring accurate and reliable communication and control.